 Later in Life

 At this point in your life, your children have probably finished school and may have families of their own.
-You may be retired or getting close to retiring.
+Perhaps your retired or getting close to retiring.
 Your estate plan is likely more robust and complex than when you first started it years ago.
 It may contain a revocable trust or an irrevocable trust, or both.
 Aside from your primary residence, you may have other property, such as a vacation home.

 Passing on your assets to your descendants is something you are likely thinking about.
 You may also have different ideas about your end-of-life care and what you want to happen to your body after you die.
 Now is a good time to review your estate plan documents to ensure they still reflect your wishes.